exhuma/lost-tracker/README.rst

 * Python 2.7 (Python 3.5 was tested hasl-arsedly, may work...)
 * Oracle Java 1.7+ (Tested with OpenJDK with mixed results).
 This is needed for live JS compilation.
 Without it, no JavaScript will run!
+* A database.
+I recommend PostgreSQL as the application has been tested with that one.

 Additional Notes